 Why it’s important for us to know the source of the Bible

 If we don’t see that God Himself is the source of the Bible, that all Scripture is God-breathed, then the foundation of our Christian life will be unsteady and vulnerable.
 Our faith rests solidly on the Bible.
 For us to have confidence in this book, we need to see clearly that God is the source of the Bible.

 In our daily environment, we interact with people who don’t believe in God or value the Bible’s words as being from God.
-At work, at school, on television, in movies—nearly everywhere we look—we encounter things and people that may make us question the Bible, causing us to ask ourselves, “Is the Bible reliable?”
+At work, at school, on television, in movies—nearly everywhere we look—we encounter things and people that may make us question the Bible, causing us to ask ourselves questions like, “Is the Bible reliable?”
 “Is everything in the Bible true?”
 “How do I know the Bible is true?”
 And if we’re unsure about the Bible, our faith can be shaken.